CorpGlory/dataconfs/README.md

 ## Connect with mates

-Hey, lets gather in this [Slack](http://corpglory.com/join)
+Hey, lets gather in [Slack](http://corpglory.com/join)

 ## Your stuff on this data

-Pleaase add link to your data-products of any kind based on this list.
+Ideas of data-products based on this list?
 Maybe some infographics?
+Add links here.